mikerhodesideas/bta-app3/docs/adding_new_data_guide.md

-# Adding New Data to BTA App: Developer Guide
+# Adding New Data to BTA App:
+# Walkthrough Guide

 This guide will walk you through the complete process of adding new data to the BTA App.
 We'll cover creating a Google Ads script, modifying the existing data pipeline, adding the new data type to the application, and building a new page to display the data.

 ## Table of Contents